VitalPBX/VPBX4toVPBX45SS/README.md

-# Debian Upgrade and Cleanup Script
+# Debian Upgrade and Cleanup Script (Including VitalPBX 4 to 4.5 Migration)

-This script automates the process of upgrading a Debian 11 system to Debian 12 and performs cleanup tasks to optimize the environment.
+This script automates the process of upgrading a Debian 11 system to Debian 12 and includes a seamless migration from **VitalPBX 4** to **VitalPBX 4.5**, along with cleanup tasks to optimize the environment.
 It is especially useful for testing environments but can be used in production systems **at your own risk**.

 ---